jsor/jcarousel/README.markdown

 Navigating the carousel
 -----------------------

 By default, jCarousel offers no built in controls to navigate through the carousel.
-But you can simply implement navgiation controls using the `scroll` method.
+But you can simply implement navigation controls using the `scroll` method.

 ```javascript
 $('#mycarousel').jcarousel('scroll', target);